remnrem/luna-doc/docs/ref/manipulations.md

 _Rectifies a signal_

 This command sets all values of an EDF signal to their absolute values.
-It is primarily designed for use working with other functions such as `HILBERT` and `PEAKS`, to build up larger processing procedures.
+It is primarily designed for use working with other functions such as [`HILBERT`](power-spectra.md#hilbert) and [`PEAKS`](intervals.md#peaks), to build up larger processing procedures.

+<h3>Methods</h3>

+Full-wave rectification replaces each sample with its absolute value, collapsing the signal onto the non-negative real axis.
+This operation is commonly applied as a preprocessing step prior to envelope extraction or peak detection, where the sign of the signal is uninformative.

 <h3>Parameters</h3>